The legendary naturalist David Attenborough had a lot to say about his first scuba dive on the Great Barrier Reef:

 – Will Durant, Preface to The Story of Philosophy

 The world that we experience through our senses is a medium-sized world, where the smallest thing we can see and touch is perhaps the size of a grain of sand, and the largest is about the size of a skyscraper or mountain.

 Above this world are the stars and galaxies, and below us are cells, atoms, and quarks.
-But every level of the universe seems to contain an inexhaustible density of creativity and beauty.
+Every level of the universe seems to contain an inexhaustible density of creativity and beauty.

-But the galaxies and quarks are only as far as our simulations and instruments can see.
+Even then, galaxies on one end and quarks on the other are only as far as our instruments can see.
 Whether or not the universe has limits is not yet something that we know.

 These insights into the inexhaustible complexity of nature may be indications that our universe could similar to a fractal pattern, which is a mathematical shape with an infinite perimeter.